marcojdelarosa/Fitness-Website/deliverable2.md

 ***Grading criteria (2 points): Follow the ISO-IEC terminology, explain why they are important, provide verifiability criteria for each requirement.***

+1. Portability
+    - Goal: Website is usable on both desktop AND mobile devices.

+2. Usability
+    - Goal: Navigatable without external guidance.

+3. Availability
+    - Goal: Downtime of servers is kept to a minimum of 1 hour per week.

+4. Securability
+    - Goal: Each users data can only be accessed by that user.

 ## 5. Minimum Viable Product

 Personal user accounts/login
 Calendar system for tracking consistency
 Goal progress tracker